QUICK ANSWER

 - Capitalization rate: Net operating income divided by property value.

-Six formula families.
-That is all.
-The complete math formulas guide covers every one with worked examples.
+The complete math formulas guide covers the calculation families with worked examples.

-What to do differently: Learn the six core formulas.
-Practice them until you can solve problems without pausing to remember which formula to reach for.
-Start with commission and proration because they appear most frequently.
-Ten minutes of daily math practice for two weeks will get most students from "I skip these" to "these are free points."
-On an exam where every question matters, 10 to 15 free points from math competence is an enormous advantage.
+What to do differently: Practice the core formula families until you can solve problems without pausing to remember which formula to reach for.
+Start with commission and proration because they are common and easy to improve with repetition.
+Ten minutes of daily math practice for two weeks can move math from "I skip these" to "I know how to set these up."

 Reason #7: You Relied on a Single Source